Occasional licence to sell alcohol

 - Protecting children from harm

-We will also advertise the licence for 1 week to allow members of the public to make any objections or representations.
+We will also publicly advertise the licence for 1 week to allow members of the public to make any objections or representations.